RimeValkyris/Luminous-E-Sports/README.md

 - Added Animations on the Teams Page
 - Started the development on News Page
 - Added the Development's team pictures in the About Page, Management Section.
+- Changed the name of the Repository (02-Project-Isolation-Forest -> Luminous-E-Sports)

 ### 12/8/2025
   - Finished the Development on the News Page